metauni/metauni.github.io/posts/rules/rules.md

 Here are some of the rule violations you are likely to encounter in preparing academic content for Roblox:

 * Make sure your in-game text and images do not contain **URLs or email addresses** (e.g. the first or last page of preprints).
 Their AI will catch anything that even remotely looks like either, so "a@b" or "a.b" is risky.
+However links to YouTube, Twitter, Twitch are explicitly allowed.
 * Do not put information about Discord in-world or instructions for using it
 * Photos of people (they are afraid of users identifying other users)
 * We have observed that even the word "Talk" on a `SurfaceGui > TextLabel` is enough to cause problems (not Moderation Messages but weird behaviour in Roblox Studio).
 In general if you observe strange behaviour, think about whether or not you could have introduced something their AIs dislike.